quicwg/load-balancers/draft-duke-quic-load-balancers.md

 When generating a routable connection ID, the server writes arbitrary bits into its nonce octets, and its provided server ID into the server ID octets.
 Servers MAY opt to have a longer connection ID beyond the nonce and server ID.
-The nonce and additional bits MAY encode additional information, ut SHOULD appear essentially random to observers.
+The nonce and additional bits MAY encode additional information, but SHOULD appear essentially random to observers.
 The first two bits of the irst octet are reserved for config rotation {{#config-rotation}}, but form part of the nonce.

-The server then encrypts the server ID octs using 128-bit AES in counter (CTR) mode, much like QUIC packet number encryption.
-The counter input to AES-CTR is the bytes of the connection ID that do not constitute the encrypted server ID, padded with the as many of the first octets of the token as necessary to obtain a full 16-octet nonce.
+The server then encrypts the server ID octets using 128-bit AES in counter (CTR) mode, much like QUIC packet number encryption.
+The server pads its nonce to 16 octets using the earliest octets of the token, and uses the result as the counter input to AES-CTR.

-encrypted_server_id = AES-CTR(key, non_server_id_bytes, server-id)
+encrypted_server_id = AES-CTR(key, padded-nonce, server-id)

 ## Block Cipher CID Algorithm